See What's New in Matrix!

 Now, the best part is that re-mapping our data to the Data Dictionary standard does not impact the MLS's interface, which means that your current method of interacting with Matrix remains largely unchanged.
 Users will log in and list properties and pull reports as they always have.

 While we understand that any changes to Matrix can be daunting, rest assured that these changes will be minimal and, at the end of the day, will make your job a lot easier.
-To get an idea of what to expect come Monday, August 31, take a peek at what we have in store for you below.
+See what's changed below.

 The flow of MLS data starts from listing input, so we knew this was the time to not only clean up the data on the back end but also enhance the user experience on the front end by making your Add/Edit experience easier.
 For example:

 - Tired of hitting your 500-character limit?
 No sweat!
-Now, you'll be able to enter up to 2,000 characters in the Agent Remarks field.
+Now, you can enter up to 2,000 characters in the Private Remarks field.

 - And, say goodbye to never-ending scroll boxes and hello to complete lists of input options.
 That means one less click for you!

-Although search options will not change too much, there will still be some minor changes.
-The most noticeable of which will include an update to a few of our MLS statuses.
+Although search options haven't changed too much, there will still be some minor changes.
+The most noticeable of which include an update to a few of our MLS statuses.
 For example:

-- Active Contingent (AC) and Pending Taking Backups (PB) will now be merged into one status: Active Under Contract (AU).
+- Active Contingent (AC) and Pending Taking Backups (PB) have been merged into one status: Active Under Contract (AU).

-- Subscribers will also notice that Sold (S) and Leased (L) will go away and Closed (C) will take its place, respectively.
+- Subscribers will also notice that Sold (S) and Leased (L) have been replaced by Closed (C).

-- Similarly, Temporarily Off Market (T) will become Hold (H).
+- Similarly, Temporarily Off Market (T) is now Hold (H).

-The display of the data you know will also have some slight stylistic changes but, overall, the experience should remain the same.
-Subscribers can anticipate the following changes:
+The display of the data you know also have some slight stylistic changes but, overall, the experience should remain the same.
+Subscribers will now notice the following changes:

 Thanks to MLS user feedback we collected last year, we are changing the way Matrix works so that it works for all MLS subscribers.
 While these updates might seem like a lot on the surface, rest assured that most changes are on the back end of Matrix and will only require a slight learning curve.
-To help with that transition, we will provide training materials, live webinars, and exciting previews as we near the August 31 launch date.
+To help with this transition, we have provided training materials, fresh content and live webinars, which you can find here at ABoR.com/MatrixUpdate.